 Churches/multi-church groups that specifically cater for any of the following age ranges: 11-16, 17-25, and 25-45.

 Germinate Leadership is an exciting programme on leadership in the rural church to help lay and ordained leaders from all denominations to develop creative, entrepreneurial skills for effective rural church leadership.
 It is a subsidised 18 month programme which includes 360 degree appraisal, a residential event, input and peer days, mentoring and work shadowing.
 A blend of learning styles is used, incorporating wisdom and experience from both secular and church leadership spheres.
 As a result it is practical, relevant, and tailored to the person and context.
-Download the new brochure and application form.
+The programme is overseen by an ecumenical steering group.
 Bursaries are available.
 Applications for the 2018 Germinate Leadership programme are now open.
 Click Germinate Leadership for further information, or e-mail email@example.com or phone 024 7485 3066.